repoze/repoze.what-django/docs/source/install.rst

 =================

-Unfortunately, installing this package is not as easy as it should be because of Django's poor WSGI support.
+Unfortunately, installing this package is not as easy as it should be because of Django's limited WSGI support.
 You need to patch your version of Django to improve its interoperability and then you'll be able to use WSGI middleware like :mod:`repoze.what` within Django.

 .. note::